alboehm/alboehm.github.io/_projects/bama1_project.md

     Diagram of the B-dot algorithm (Image credit: NanoAvionics)
 </div>

 In order to use these magnetorquers for detumbling, they must output torques on the CubeSat opposite to its rotational motion.
-The B-dot algorithm accomplishes this by calculating a magnetic dipole opposite to the rate of change of the magnetic field reading, which serves as a proxy for the rotation rate of the CubeSat.
+The B-dot algorithm accomplishes this by calculating a magnetic dipole opposite to the rate of change of the magnetic field reading, which serves as a proxy for the rotational rate of the CubeSat.
 The torque created with this commanded dipole moment is in the opposite direction of the CubeSat's rotational motion, so it slows down.

 I first simulated the B-dot controller and CubeSat dynamics in Simulink.
 The performance of one of these simulation runs is shown in the graph below.
 Once the gains were tuned to an appropriate value, I worked with the UASpace software lead to implement the controller in flight software.